deatrich/linux-home-server/virtualization-server.md

 Note that when you launch *virt-manager* it always takes some seconds to appear.

+Before creating a new VM, create the disk volume that will be its disk.
+You do this by chosing 'Edit' and then 'Connections Details'.
+Click on the 'Storage' tab and add a volume under the correct filesystem directory, which is *clients* in my example in this chapter.

-Installing a minimal Ubuntu VM works with 1024 MB of RAM and a disk size of 15 GB.
-It is important in this case to select the 'minimized' base for installation during the installation dialog.
-You can also save time if you avoid doing software updates during the installation.
+Installing an Ubuntu server VM works with 1024 MB (though I chose 1534 MB of RAM), and a disk size of 20 GB.
+I chose to install 'Ubuntu Server' rather than the minimized server during the installation dialog.

 It is very useful to always select 'Customize configuration before install' on the last panel when creating a new VM.
 Then you can look at the VM